Proven-Paradox/shaper-system/Handbook.md

 > Marona wants to focus on elemental Abilities, so she takes the Elemental Attunement Lesson several times.
 By the time she's done she can deal Fire, Ice, Sky, and Earth damage.
 Once done with that, she also takes the Advantageous Recovery Lesson so that she gets extra benefits when striking a foe's elemental weakness.
 >
-> Meanwhile XU is spending most of their XP on other aspects of their character.
-They decide that the Resilient Protector Lesson is enough to represent XU's sturdiness in combat.
+> Meanwhile XU-808 is spending most of their XP on other aspects of their character.
+They decide that the Resilient Protector Lesson is enough to represent XU-808's sturdiness in combat.

 ### Talents
 Talents represent significantly more impactful modifications to your character’s abilities.
 They either apply more broadly or have much higher influence than Lessons, and as such they are only available at first [Level](#level), and then when you reach a Level divisible by 5 (5, 10, 15…).
 They have no cost to purchase.

 Talents are described in more detail in [Chapter 8](#chapter-8-talents).

-> Upon reaching 5th level, XU immediately decides to pick the Flight talent, adding a jetpack to their arsenal.
+> Upon reaching 5th level, XU-808 immediately decides to pick the Flight talent, adding a jetpack to their arsenal.
 >
 > Meanwhile Marona wants more mobility in her build.
 Looking over the Talents, she decides to take Elemental Specialist (Sky), allowing her to move when she uses Sky Spells.